The perfect bowl of comfort to see you through a never ending winter, this Stout Beer Beef Stew will leave your belly full and your taste buds happy.

 - Remove browned meat with slotted spoon to a large bowl and repeat process, adding additional 2 tablespoons olive oil and remaining stew meat.

-- After all meat has been removed and set aside to rest, add onion to pot and let begin to sweat 3-4 minutes.
+- After all meat has been removed and set aside to rest, add onion to pot and sauté for 3-4 minutes.

 - Add carrots, parsnips, potatoes, beef broth, tomato paste, bay leaf, thyme and browned meat and bring to boil.